ibm-cloud-docs/discovery-data/contentminerapp.md

 - **Show subfacet**: If selected, the category tree for subfacets is displayed.
 - **Append mode**: If selected, a newly submitted analysis is added to the list of analysis types.
 The analysis dashboard shows multiple analysis results simultaneously.
 - **Analyze**: Click to begin an analysis.

+If you would like to organize your facets into folders so they are easier to find in the analysis tree, click the Edit icon to open the **Facet groupings** dialog.
+From there you can organize your existing facets in the groups and nested sub-groups you create.
+By default, a facet that is added to a group will not display in the tree.
+If you would like it to display in both the group and the tree, clear the **Hide facets in original tree** checkbox.
+These groups are not used to analyze data, they are for organization only.

 ### Repository pane
 {: #cmorp}